 Adjust font size:

-(CNN) -- In 2006, rock singer Sheryl Crow underwent minimally invasive surgery for breast cancer.
+(CNN) -- Earlier this year, rock singer Sheryl Crow underwent minimally invasive surgery for breast cancer.

 Sheryl received an excellent prognosis from doctors and is now trying to raise awareness about the disease and the need for early detection, which she thinks made a big difference in her case.

-In October, CNN.com invited readers to send their questions to Sheryl Crow about her battle with breast cancer.
+CNN.com recently invited readers to send their questions to Sheryl Crow about her battle with breast cancer.

 Sheryl answers your questions below.